mastercomfig/mastercomfig/docs/next_steps/troubleshoot.md

 If you find that you need more assistance, please reach out to our community on:
 [Discord](https://discord.gg/CuPb2zV) or [Steam](https://steamcommunity.com/groups/comfig).

+## Configs not working

+Go over the [installation steps](../setup/install.md) once again.

+Make sure the mastercomfig preset VPK is in the `tf/custom` folder.

+Make sure your TF2 configs are in the `cfg/user` folder.

 ## Viewmodels are not visible

-Add the following to your `user/autoexec.cfg`:
+Add the following to your `autoexec.cfg`:

 ```c
 viewmodel_fov 70